morsapaes/mz-raspberry-pi-temperature/README.md

 Time: 2.984 ms
 ```

-Example 3: Sort by temp average
+* Example 3: Create a view to show the average temperature of each separate sensor:

 ```sql
 CREATE MATERIALIZED VIEW average AS SELECT name::text, avg(temperature::float) AS temp FROM sensors GROUP BY (name);